ptaconet/modisfast/README.md

 > Taconet, P. & Moiroux N.(2024). modisfast: Fast and Efficient Access
 > to MODIS Earth Observation Data.
 In CRAN: Contributed Packages.
 The R
 > Foundation. <https://doi.org/10.32614/cran.package.modisfast>

+## Future developments

+Future developments of the package may include access to additional data collections from other OPeNDAP servers, and support for a variety of data formats as they become available from data providers through their OPeNDAP servers.
+Furthermore, the creation of an RShiny application on top of the package is being considered, as a means of further simplifying data access for users with limited coding skills.

 ## Contributing